willnguyen1312/zoom-image/packages/docs/src/api/createZoomImageClick.md

 }

 type ZoomImageClickOptions = {
-  // Zoom scale, default is 4
+  // Zoom scale, default is 2
   zoomFactor?: number

   // The source of zoomed image, default is the same as the original image zoomImageSource?: string

+  // Disable scroll lock on zoom, default is false disableScrollLock?: boolean
 }

 function createZoomImageClick(